You shall have no other gods before me….Dear children, keep yourselves from idols. (Exodus 20:3; 1 John 5:21)

 An idol is anything more important to you than God, that absorbs your heart and imagination more than God, that you seek to give you what only God can give….A counterfeit god is anything so central and essential to your life that, should you lose it, your life would not feel worth living.
 An idol has such a controlling position in your heart that you can spend most of your passion and energy, your emotional and financial resources, on it without a second thought….An idol is whatever you look at and say in your heart of hearts, “If I have that, then I’ll feel my life has meaning, then I’ll know I have value, then I’ll feel significant and secure.”2

 Eric Geiger writes about “four root idols” (under the surface) that drive sinful behavior.
-Jesus’ people must repent sincerely of wrong heart motivations and get back to following Christ in daily life.
+Jesus’ people must repent sincerely of wrong heart motivations, confess our wrong, and get back to following Christ in daily life.
 We must seek first God’s kingdom and His righteousness, then all we need will be given to us.3 Geiger believes that beneath all specific and surface behavioral sins, four root idols drive sinful thinking, feeling, speaking, and doing:

 Power: an excessive longing for significance, influence, or recognition